SAVING NORTHRescuing the Wooden Churches of Northern Russia

 Johnson's directorial debut was for the PBS documentary about the 1977 Van Cliburn Piano Competition, "Contest to Carnegie Hall."
 This award-winning piece ushered subsequent PBS/A&E projects including USA (now Sundance) Festival-winner "Moses Pendleton Presents Moses Pendleton."

 In 2012 Johnson began a new slate of independent documentaries with "SAVING NORTH."
-Films currently in production include "Remaining Human: Becoming Norbert Wiener" and "Coming Round: The Kashia Band of Pomo Struggle for Homeland."
+Films currently in production include "Remaining Human: Channeling Norbert Wiener" and "Coming Round: The Kashia Band of Pomo Struggle for Homeland."

 Johnson is a past President of the Lone Star Film Festival.
 He serves on the board of San Francisco's TRACK TWO: An Institute for Citizen Diplomacy.
 About Cinematographer Bob Elfstrom